overwolf/overwolf.github.io/docs/api/overwolf-games-events.md

 ## General

 `overwolf.games.events` can notify you when something interesting happens while playing a certain game.
-There are many possible events including kills, deaths, victories, damage caused, gold spent and many others.</br>Overwolf supports events for multiple games, you can see the full list of supported games [here](games-ids).
+There are many possible events including kills, deaths, victories, damage caused, gold spent and many others.

+Overwolf supports events for multiple games, you can see the full list of supported games [here](games-ids).

 :::note
 The full list of supported games with their Game ID’s is always up to date and can be found [here](games-ids).